 How It Works in the Real World

-Let’s say a yogurt brand sells in multiple countries.
+Let’s say a yogurt brand sells their products in multiple countries.
 The traditional approach?
 Create different labels for each market, with localized ingredients and regulations.
+GS1 QR codes empower you to bring a common system to the entire world.
+But how?

-With a GS1 Digital Link QR code, the brand can use a single packaging format globally.
-The code detects the user’s region and serves the right content dynamically.
+With a GS1 QR code, the brand can use fewer packaging formats globally.
+There will always be packaging more appealing to the eyes of different cultures.
+However, the GS1 QR code detects the user’s region and serves the right content dynamically.
 Less printing.
 Lower costs.
 Higher accuracy.
 And a more sustainable packaging process.

 Or consider a toy manufacturer.
 Instead of a separate manual in 12 languages, the product has a single QR code that links to an interactive instruction video customized by region, language, and age.